The Joint Commission

 Authorized care providers can use MEDITECH's clinical applications to promote proactive fall risk management best practices across the continuum of care.
 Built-in nursing assessment algorithms — adapted for both the ambulatory and acute care settings — use sophisticated rules and calculations to evaluate the patient's risk level, requiring care team members to take precautionary measures.
 Electronic alerts communicate the patient's increased risk, cueing care team members to take action.
 Finally, integrated clinical decision support (CDS) embedded in nursing, ordering, and documentation tools streamlines workflow — facilitating effective identification and management to improve outcomes.Close Goal #9

-- Goal #14: Prevent health care-associated pressure ulcers (decubitus ulcers).
+- Goal #14: Prevent health care–associated pressure injuries from occurring or worsening.

-Finally, clinicians can use Status Boards and rounding lists to continue monitoring patients with pressure ulcers, including:
+Finally, clinicians can use Status Boards and rounding lists to continue monitoring patients with pressure injuries, including:

 - Viewing pertinent client demographic and clinical data.